mohammedobaidraza/Snowflake-Hiring-Test/README.md

 ## Notebook Overview

-The notebook includes the following problem solutions:
+The notebook includes the following problem solutions:-

 ### 1. Balancing Chemical Equations
 A function designed to balance a chemical equation by parsing the reactants and products, identifying unique elements, setting up a system of linear equations, and solving them.
 The function uses symbolic computation to provide integer coefficients that represent the balanced form of the equation.